Greek Turkey Stuffed Zucchini

 How do you make stuffed zucchini?

-• Prepare the zucchini boats.
+- Prepare the zucchini boats.
 Cut the ends off four large zucchinis.
 Slice the zucchinis in half lengthwise.
 Remove the middle of the zucchini using a sharp knife.
 Make sure not to cut through the bottom of the zucchini.

-• Prepare the filling.
+- Prepare the filling.
 Add olive oil to a large skillet over medium high heat.
 Cook onions, garlic and ground turkey in the olive oil.
 Once the turkey is cooked through, add oregano, sun dried tomatoes, salt and pepper.
 Simmer for 2-3 minutes.
+You can also use ground beef or ground chicken instead of ground turkey in this recipe.

-• Stuff the zucchini.
+- Stuff the zucchini.
 Fill the zucchini shells with the meat mixture.

-• Bake the stuffed zucchini.
+- Bake the stuffed zucchini.
 Place the zucchini boats on a rimmed baking sheet or in a baking dish.
 Place in a 400°F oven for 10 minutes.
 Remove from the oven and top with crumbled feta cheese, if you’d like!

-How to reheat Stuffed Zucchini
+How to reheat stuffed zucchini

 This stuffed zucchini is great for meal prepping because it is easy to transport and reheat.
-Pack it for lunch with a side of hummus and veggies, and you’ll have one healthy, delicious lunch to dig into!
+Pack it for lunch with a side of hummus and veggies, and you’ll have one delicious lunch to dig into!

-What to serve with Stuffed Zucchini
+What to serve with them

-Are Stuffed Zucchinis Whole 30 approved?
+Are stuffed zucchinis Whole 30 approved?

 This stuffed zucchini recipe is Whole 30 compliant, when you leave off the optional feta cheese topping.
 It’s also low carb and perfect for those on the keto diet!

-The best part about this stuffed zucchini recipe is that it’s healthy, easy and made in just 29 minutes!
+The best part about this stuffed zucchini recipe is that it’s easy to make in just 29 minutes!
+For more healthy recipes made in 29 minutes or less, check out these fan favorites.

-1. Chimichurri Shrimp Skewers – the easiest, most flavorful 3 ingredient recipe you’ll make this week!
+- Chimichurri Shrimp Skewers – the easiest, most flavorful 3 ingredient recipe you’ll make this week.

-2. Buffalo Chickpea Buddha Bowls – these vegan bowls are so easy to toss together.
+- Buffalo Chickpea Buddha Bowls – these vegan bowls are so easy to toss together.
 And they’re covered in my favorite sauce, so of course I love them!

 Don’t forget to pin this Greek Turkey Stuffed Zucchini recipe for later.
 When you make it, be sure to share a pic on Instagram and tag me @WhitneyBond or use the hashtag #WBRecipes!